Agenda

 Ambassador Elvira Velásquez

-Secretary General, Comisión Permanente del Pacifico Sur
+Secretary General, Comisión Permanente del Pacifico Sur (CPPS)

 Dr. Filimon Manoni